 API Overview (WIP)

 medusa offers a lower level API to hook into various parts of the fuzzer, its workers, and underlying chains.
-Although assertion and property testing are two built-in testing providers, they are implementing using events and hooks offered throughout the Fuzzer, FuzzerWorker(s), and underlying TestChain.
-These same hooks can be used by external developers wishing to implement their own customing testing methodology.
+Although assertion and property testing are two built-in testing providers, they are implemented using events and hooks offered throughout the Fuzzer, FuzzerWorker(s), and underlying TestChain.
+These same hooks can be used by external developers wishing to implement their own custom testing methodology.
 In the sections below, we explore some of the relevant components throughout medusa, their events/hooks, an example of creating custom testing methodology with it.

 Component overview